Sustainability in baking: Reducing waste through smarter quality control

 How C-Cell can help test the structure of bread

-The c-cell mono is an entry-level digital imaging system designed for evaluating bread and baked products.
+The C-Cell is an entry-level digital imaging system designed for evaluating bread and baked products.
 It captures images of baked food samples and provides detailed, objective, and easy-to-interpret data.
 Users can assess internal structure, external features, and other quality attributes using this instrument.

 Contact Calibre Control